theboycoder/-OLD-Yieldblox-Community-Guide-/YieldbloxPlatformGuide.md

 <h1 align="center"> Yieldblox Platform Guide </h1>
-<p align="center">Yieldblox Platform Guide will be a work in progress and it will be updated regularly.</p>
+<p align="center">Yieldblox Platform Guide will be a work in progress and it will be updated regularly.
+There will be bugs this is a testnet beta, the developers will be fixing them as they come up.
+To report bugs or for support join the YieldBlox Discord Server https://discord.com/invite/XQ6YS5usCe. </p>

 ## Intro
 If you are new to Stellar DeFi or unfamiliar with YieldBlox, Please read the [Community Guide](https://github.com/theboycoder/Yieldblox-Community-Guide-) or the [YieldBlox Docs](https://docs.ybx.script3.io/user-docs/general) before getting started.